 The CRA offers a variety of credits for small businesses to help lower self-employment tax.
 If you qualify, you can use the credits to reduce your tax bill.
 Some options are:

-Scientific research and experimental development tax credits: You can clam this credit if you run a Canadian-controlled private corporation, and you spend money on research and development.
+Scientific research and experimental development tax credits: You can claim this credit if you run a Canadian-controlled private corporation, and you spend money on research and development.

 Investment tax credits: This credit applies when you buy specific types of property for your company.
-It’s limited to specific locations and industries in Canada — but if you qualify, it can lead to a big tax savings.
+It’s limited to specific locations and industries in Canada—but if you qualify, it can lead to big tax savings.